BuildOnViction/gitbook/masternode/run-a-full-node/binary.md

 ---
 description: >-
-  This guide shows how to run a TomoChain Masternode in testnet and mainnet without the need of using Docker and tmn.
+  This guide shows how to run a Viction Masternode in testnet and mainnet without the need of using Docker and tmn.
 ---